SoftwareAG/c8y-docs/content/microservice-sdk/java-bundle/ip-tracker-microservice.md

 ---

 {{< c8y-admon-important >}}
-Visit our [Hello world tutorial](/microservice-sdk/java/#java-microservice) and follow the setup steps there before starting the IP-tracker microservice tutorial.
+Visit our [Hello world tutorial for Java](/microservice-sdk/java/#java-hello-world-tutorial) and follow the setup steps there before starting the IP-tracker microservice tutorial.
 The basic configuration steps are not explained here.
 {{< /c8y-admon-important >}}

 ### Developing the IP-tracker microservice